daxhielp/kwii-main/README.md

 ## 📝 Basic Syntax

-kwii is designed to feel familiar if you know Python, JavaScript, or Ruby.
+Kwii is designed to feel familiar if you know Python, JavaScript, or Ruby.

 ### Hello World